TheSarang/Predicting-rain-tomorrow-in-Australia/README.md

 **Categorical Features**
 - Date: The date of observation
 - Location: The common name of the location of the weather station
-- RainToday: Boolean: 1 if precipitation (mm) in the 24 hours to 9am exceeds 1mm, otherwise 0
+- RainToday: Boolean: 1 if precipitation (mm) in the 24 hours to 9am exceeds 1mm, otherwise 0 only
 - WindDir3pm: Direction of the wind at 3pm
 - WindDir9am: Direction of the wind at 9am
 - WindGustDir: The direction of the strongest wind gust in the 24 hours to midnight